 The trade-off is clear though: the more emphasis is placed on commitment and reputation building through strict inflation targeting parameters, the less flexibility there is to accommodate real shocks that eventually lead to higher inflation in the short run12.
 This naturally risks an overly active monetary policy and higher output variability.
 But, as stated before, during most of the 1990s the economy's general context was favorable (no important negative real shocks hit Chile until 1997-98) and disinflation could be achieved together with high growth and low unemployment.
-Moreover, the Central Bank usually attained its annual target, missing it only marginally13 in four occasions.
+Moreover, the Central Bank usually attained its annual target, missing it only marginally13 in 4 occasions.
 Inflation consistently diminished throughout the decade.
+Strict parameters were important as signals and generally did not imply excessive costs over the real economy in order to attain a declining inflation rate.